Read more about my approach to cooking on backpacking trips, including meal prep, nutrition, gear, and post-hike impressions.

 These tortillas include a sell-by date, so you have an idea of how old they are.
 They keep well without refrigeration and taste good.
 I like to use the smaller ones and make two pizzas for lunch.

 These packages include three 5-ounce packets of sauce.
-One packet will last for two or three lunches (of 2 pizzas each), depending on how much sauce you like.
+One packet will last for two or three lunches (2 pizzas each lunch), depending on how much sauce you like.
 The packet does not reseal, so I fold over the top and keep it in a small zip-top bag.

 Oloves Olives come in a variety of flavors and the packets only weigh 1.1 ounces, each.
 I love these things.
 They add the briny, vinegar taste that usually comes from banana peppers and roasted red/green peppers.